PolusAI/image-tools/dimension_reduction/pca/README.rst

 Shared-Memory Systems Implementation
 ------------------------------------

-The code requires five input arguments as listed in order below.
+The code requires six input arguments as listed in order below.

 1- ``readOption``: This parameter is either 'direct' or 'mapping'. 'direct'
                    represents the case where the entire data is brought to memory